Craio/RaspberryPi/UnicornWeather/readme.md

 The part we are interested in would be `55.8578,-4.2425`

-Where `55.8578` is the longitude and `-4.2425` is the latitude.
+Where `55.8578` is the latitude and `-4.2425` is the longitude.
 These values are set to the `lat` and `lng` variables within the script respectfully.

 ---

-The images called by this script are just regular 8 pixels by 8 pixels png files, you can modify the images included to display anything you like.
+The images called by this script are just regular 8 pixel by 8 pixel png files, you can modify the images included to display anything you like.

 ---